giogina/SpectraMatcher/documentation/quickstart.md

 # Quick start guide

 ## Installation

 To get started with SpectraMatcher, you can either run the installation wizard for Windows or Linux, or launch it directly with Python.
-The instructions for each option are below.

 {% tabs %}
 {% tab title="Windows" %}